intelligenxe/.github/CONTRIBUTING.md

   Earning recognition from respected platform members can lead to mentorship, speaking opportunities, or even direct job offers, as many companies actively recruit core contributors.

 - **Personal/Private Use**
-  Contributors may use OSS modules for personal or private use cases (MIT License).
+  Contributors may use OSS modules for personal or private use cases (Apache License 2.0).

 - **Consulting and Paid Support**
-  Contributors who become experts in specific OSS modules can offer consulting, training, or premium support services to companies interested in implementing these modules (MIT License).
+  Contributors who become experts in specific OSS modules can offer consulting, training, or premium support services to companies interested in implementing these modules (Apache License 2.0).

 - **Enjoyment and Altruism**
   Participate for the satisfaction of contributing to open-source platforms and advancing collective knowledge.